-FreeCell Solitaire is played with one standard 52-card deck (no Joker).
-After shuffling, a tableau is set up of a total of 52 cards, placed into eight columns row by row, so at the end first for rows contain seven cards and the last four contain six cards each.
+A little more difficult free online solitaire, FreeCell is played with one standard 52-card deck (no Joker).
+After shuffling, a tableau is set up of a total of 52 cards, placed into eight columns row by row, so at the end first four rows contain seven cards and the last four contain six cards each.

 There are four cells called Foundations in the upper-right part of the board.
-Your goal is to build these four Foundations up in ascending sequence (one suit in each), starting from Aces to kings.
+You play solitaire by building these four Foundations up in ascending sequence (one suit in each), starting from Aces to kings.
 So, once you have an ace available for moving you need to move it to the one of the Foundations to start building up.

 When one of the tableau columns becomes empty you can place any cards there (or many cards in the same way of alternating colors, descending sequence).
 But again, choose the one to put there wisely.